By Marika Sboros

 “Unlikely,” Ede says.
 As is so often the case with studies attempting to demonstrate that meat is unhealthy, sugar is a “glaring confounding variable”.
 It is one that the researchers have not openly acknowledged or accounted for.
 A more responsible title for this study, Ede says, might read something like this:

 “A tofu burger and green tea is a healthier meal for appetite hormones than a processed pork cheeseburger and latte sweetened with five teaspoons of sugar.
 We really, really want you to think it’s because of the tofu, but most reasonable people would blame the sugar.”

 US science journalist Nina Teicholz is author of the seminal book, The Big Fat Surprise, Why Butter, Cheese and Meat Belong in a Healthy Diet.
 She is similarly critical of the PCRM study.

 Teicholz took to Twitter to point out that the PRCM is an animal rights group and the study is “junk science”.
-She questioned not just how it got through the peer-review process but how it even got done.

 “If you want to compare two burgers, (you) must isolate the burger as the only difference,” Teicholz tweeted.
 “There is no reason to match nutrient content.
 That difference is part of what (you are) testing.”

 The same PCRM group has since published a second study using the same dietary protocol: “A Plant-Based Meal Stimulates Incretin and Insulin Secretion More Than an Energy- and Macronutrient-Matched Standard Meal in Type 2 Diabetes: A Randomized Crossover Study.”

 They include in this report an exact comparison of grams of sugar in each meal (21g vs 4g).
 And they come to the same conclusion: that their study suggests “a therapeutic potential of plant-based meals for improving beta-cell function in T2D”.